aerleon/aerleon/docs/user/lib_getting_started.md

 * `WEB` is a composit of both `HTTP` and `HTTPS`.
 * `HIGH_PORTS` is a port range of of 1024 to 65535 over both TCP and UDP.

-Take the yaml above and insert it into a file in the `defs` directory.
+Take the YAML above and insert it into a file in the `defs` directory.
 <details>
   <summary>Bash command</summary>